- Several users have reported encountering the unexpected_store_exception error in Windows 11, a BSOD error that causes the OS to crash.

 - To fix, try updating the OS and installed drivers, removing conflicting applications, running the SFC or Check Disk scan, amongst other fixes listed below.

 - Also, learn all about BSOD errors and find out the ones you are likely to encounter in Windows 11.

-BSOD or Blue Screen of Death errors are encountered when the OS crashes due to any reason.
+BSOD or Blue Screen of Death errors occur when the OS crashes for any reason.
 As the name suggests, these are followed by a blue screen with the stop code mentioned at the bottom.
-One of these is the unexpected_store_exception error in Windows 11.
+One of these is the unexpected store exception error in Windows 11.

-The Unexpected Store Exception stop code indicates that the store components came across an unexpected exception.
-The stop code in itself doesn’t divulge much about the underlying issue, which is why we have dedicated this guide to resolving the error.
+The Unexpected Store Exception stop code indicates that the store components encountered an unexpected exception.
+However, the stop code doesn’t divulge much about the underlying issue, so we have dedicated this guide to resolving the error.

-Before we head to the fixes, you must know the underlying causes behind the unexpected_store_exception error in Windows 11.
-With a basic understanding of these, you will be in a far better position to identify the problem and effectively troubleshoot it.
+Before we head to the fixes, you must know the underlying causes behind the unexpected store exception error in Windows 11.
+With a basic understanding of these, you will be better positioned to identify and effectively troubleshoot the problem.

 - Problems with the hardware

 - Outdated drivers (generally hard drive and graphics)

 Of the four issues mentioned above, problems with the hard drive or graphics adapter and conflicting applications are more likely to cause a BSOD error like the attempted switch from dpc.